 - Don’t get personal, even if they did.
 Sometimes reviewers write when they’re ticked off, and they attack specific employees of your company.
 Simply mark these as inappropriate and use the established editorial process to remove them.
 Google doesn’t want that type of review on there either.

 - Set Ground Rules with Employees or Office Location Managers.
-I recommend that you establish ground rules for who and how responses are created as a part of your brand marketing guidelines.
+I recommend that you establish a checklist/decision tree type ground rules for who and how responses are created as a part of your brand marketing guidelines.
 You may want to delegate review response, but not until you have a sense that your staff understand the importance of taking some time to get it right.
-Many companies bring up the review and let several people look it over before replying.
+A single non-compliant employee with access to your review responses can do incredible damage to your brand that lasts years!

 - No Gifts.
 Don’t provide any freebies in your responses, such as gift certificates, etc. This reads like bribery.
 Just a public thank you is all you should do.
 If the reviewer asks for that specifically in their review, it’s best to just ignore it if possible.
 If you must respond, describe how you believe your services/products are fairly priced and move on.